travelgateX/documentation-site/content/travelgatex/concepts/request-headers.md

 ### Directives

 `<number>`:
-* 0: The requester prefers to allow tracking on the target system.
+- 0: The requester prefers to allow tracking on the target system.
-* 1: The requester prefers not to be tracked on the targe system.
+- 1: The requester prefers not to be tracked on the targe system.

 `<credential>`: String

-## TGX-Tracing
+## TGX-Tracing (Optional)

 Performance traces alongside the data returned.